GameWithPixels/.github/profile/README.md

 However Unity is better suited for developing video games rather than your typical mobile app.
-So we are now in the process of moving the app to [React Native](https://reactnative.dev/), a JavaScript development framework designed to build mobile apps for iOS and Android.
+We are now in the process of moving the app to
+[React Native](https://reactnative.dev/), a JavaScript development framework designed to build mobile apps for iOS and Android.